 Can PPR receive coal combustion residuals (CCR or coal ash)?

 Not really.
 Viable airspace is a function of constructed airspace and the economics associated with transporting materials to that airspace.
 There may be industrial airspace in southern Utah but it is neither economically viable, environmentally conscious nor safe to utilize for industries along the Wasatch Front where the largest industrial facilities reside and the most significant economic growth is occurring.
 Transportation costs would be excessive and unrealistic.
 Transporting material from Wasatch Front industries via diesel powered heavy trucks along I-15 frequently will have many deleterious effects- adding to the inversion, potential safety issues for motorists due to the increase of large trucks and adding to congestion to name a few.

 What is the proximity of the landfill to the Great Salt Lake?

-The closest an operating cell will ever be to the Great Salt Lake is more than 1000 yards than the high-water mark for the lake.
+The closest an operating cell will ever be to the Great Salt Lake is more than 1,000 yards/3,000 feet from the high-water mark of the lake.
 Even with this distance, PPR has incorporated significant design and physical controls to protect the lake and all of the surrounding properties.